syuraj/karma-jasmine-html-reporter-hello-world/README.md

 9) Write tests and place file in the path specified above.

-10) karma start => to start the test in firefox, click the debug button to see test results as in screenshot above.
+10) karma start => to start the test in firefox, click the debug button to see test results.